 - Understanding of accounting principles and the ability to develop and review reconciliations of revenue calculations.

 A bachelor’s degree in the field of accounting is necessary.
-Certifications such as a CA (Chartered Accountant), CPA (Certified Public Accountant) is necessary along with work experience for career development.
+Certifications such as a CA (Chartered Accountant), and CPA (Certified Public Accountant) is necessary along with work experience for career development.
 A master’s degree is not a necessity however, it is preferred by several employers across several firms!

 - The set of tasks and requirements may vary from situation to situation however fundamental task is to monitor the assets, implement, negotiate and advise clients in regard to assets.